azamsharp/azamsharp.github.io/_posts/2022-10-06-practical-mv-pattern-crud.md

 }
 ```

 Let's take a look at **AddNewCoffeeOrderView**.
 The AddNewCoffeeOrderView view is responsible for allowing the user to place a brand new order.
-This view also performs UI validation and displays error messages to the user.
+The same view is also used to update an existing order.
+AddNewCoffeeOrderView also performs UI validation and displays error messages to the user.

 ```swift
 struct AddNewCoffeeOrderError {